-	We move out of cowboy country and into Indian native territory.
+You move out of cowboy country and into Indian native territory.
 It will be an eventful day as we drive through the land that Indians have lived on for centuries.
-We start by riding the small fun and curvy roads to Madrid, where the “Wild Hogs” movie with John Travolta was recorded.
+You start by riding the small fun and curvy roads to Madrid, where the “Wild Hogs” movie with John Travolta was recorded.
 You can walk into the bar the guys sat in the movie and relax with a refreshing drink.
-Then we drive just outside Albuquerque to the Route 66 Casino, where we eat lunch.
+Then you drive just outside Albuquerque to the Route 66 Casino, where you can eat lunch.
 We ride straight to Acoma Sky City, which is the Acoma Indians holy city, lying on top of a high “Mesa” (rock formation).
-We park outside the Acoma Museum, buy tickets, and take the bus up to the holy city (it is forbidden to walk up on your own).
-When we arrive at the top, we must stick together and close to the guide.
-There will also plenty of opportunities to purchase handmade Native American art.
-We finish the day by driving to Gallup.
+You park outside the Acoma Museum, buy tickets, and take the bus up to the holy city (it is forbidden to walk up on your own).
+When you arrive at the top, stay close to the guide.
+There will also be plenty of opportunities to purchase handmade Native American art.
+You finish the day by driving to Gallup.

 Day 10: Gallup - Williams, Az